devleaks/emitpy-docs/docs/opera/Rule.md

 - Event data of the resolution.

 The most valuable data that is retained is the time difference between the *promise* and the *resolve*, in other words, the duration of the rule.

+# Analysis

+Rule and event data is saved and analysed by statistical and machine learning algorithms to isolate and extract values of interest.
+Vehicle tracks are also reconstructed and saved for processing by specialised algorithms to also extract values and information of interest.